dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

 Wire bonding is a cost-effective and widely used packaging technique.
 It’s preferred in many applications due to its simplicity, flexibility, and low cost.

-## Flip Chip Assembly - Bump Formation and Underfill
+## Flip Chip Assembly: Bump Formation and Underfill

 Flip Chip packaging is an advanced method of connecting the die to the substrate face-down, using solder bumps placed directly on the die’s I/O pads.
 Unlike wire bonding, which uses wires to make connections from the top of the die, flip chip offers shorter, more efficient interconnects, enabling higher performance and smaller form factors.